thought-driven/bummr/README.md

 `master`.
 If you would like to specify a different base branch, see the instructions in the Installation section of this README.

-- After installing, create a new, clean branch off of your `master` branch.
+- After installing, create a new, clean branch off of your main branch.
 - Run `bummr update`.
 This may take some time.
 - `Bummr` will give you the opportunity to interactively rebase your branch before running the tests.
 Careful.